-How to Get Vitamin C to Boost Your Immune System and Stress Resilience
+How to Get Vitamin C for Immune Support, Stress Resilience, and Anxiety Relief

 Most people know that vitamin C can help you fight off a cold or flu, but did you know that it can help you deal with stress and reduce anxiety?